jimkang/fetch-headlines/README.md

 fetch-headlines
 ===============

-Fetches headlines from Google News.
+Fetches headlines from Google News or Twitter.

 Installation
 ------------